Anti-Inflammatory Diet Plan →

 Jump to Recipe

-What happens when we are constantly stressed or overworked?
-Well, our adrenals become depleted, fatigued you could say.
-Maybe your adrenals need a little reboot and extra adrenal support after a crazy busy holiday season.
-This Adrenals Half Full Signature Mocktail is the perfect drink to add to your daily routine as a way to support your adrenal glands.
+You could probably use a little reboot and extra adrenal support after a crazy busy holiday season.
+This Adrenal Support Mocktail is the perfect drink to add to your daily routine as a way to support your adrenal glands.
 Plus it’s delicious and easy to make!

 Two glasses of adrenal cocktail topped with garnish and orange rind ring on the rim.

-Our adrenal glands, in response to stress, create hormones like epinephrine (aka cortisol) and norepinephrine, which modify the way the body functions so that it can better react to what our bodies and minds perceive as a threatening situation.
-These hormones have many responsibilities in the body, and we shouldn’t demonize them as they are necessary for our survival.
-However, when they are over produced over a long period of time they can have extremely negative effects on our bodies.
+Our adrenal glands, in response to stress, create hormones like epinephrine (aka cortisol) and norepinephrine.
+When these stress hormones are over-produced over a long period of time they can have extremely negative effects on our bodies.

 Overhead view of two tall glasses of adrenal cocktail made with holy basil tea, oranges, and sweetened with maple syrup.

-• Holy basil is an adaptogenic herb that supports the adrenal glands.
+• Holy basil – An adaptogenic herb that supports the adrenal glands.
 Adaptogens help the adrenals, you guessed it, “adapt” the way they react to stressors by supporting a more balanced hormonal response.

-• Oranges are a great source of Vitamin C & bioflavonoids.
+• Orange – A great source of Vitamin C & bioflavonoids.
 These all-star micronutrients assist the body in hormone production, and protecting it against free radical damage by virtue of their antioxidant ability.

-• Grade B maple syrup is an alkaline forming sweetener that is not only delicious, but also contains essential minerals and B-vitamins that are necessary for energy production and adrenal hormone production.
+• Grade B maple syrup – An alkaline-forming sweetener that is not only delicious, but also contains essential minerals and B-vitamins that are necessary for energy production and adrenal hormone production.

 Close up view of two tall glasses of orange and basil adrenal cocktail; metal straw in glasses and garnished with orange rind twist and fresh basil.